 Roasted Butternut Stuffed with Wild Mushroom Lentils

-This makes a great vegan centrepiece at any festive feast.
+This makes a great vegan centrepiece at any feast.
 The earthy flavour of the mushrooms works wonders with the sweetness of the squash, and the added dash of truffle oil makes it extra special.

 0 Farmdrop products in this recipe